 The damage that trusted insiders can cause is extraordinary.
 According to the 2020 Ponemon Institute Cost of Insider Threats report the average cost per insider incident was a staggering $11.5 million in 2020.

-Follow these tips to protect your company’s sensitive data against theft, misuse, and loss from malicious and negligent insider threats.
+Follow these insider data theft prevention tips to protect your company’s sensitive data, misuse, and loss from malicious and negligent insider threats.

 FREE WHITE PAPER

 Concerned about the damage a terminated employee could cause with access to sensitive corporate information, account passwords, and other data?

 Click the button down below to learn the best practices for managing insider threat risks & gain access to a checklist of key items you must include in your offboarding process.

 - Prioritize What Data Needs to Be Secured